molikto/mlang/ROADMAP.md

 * smaller TODO
     * elaboration for partial application of constructors
     * support pasring int literal `7i` maybe? and support number literals in patterns
+    * fix the `parameters` keyword, it should be like Agda where the parameters is uniformly introduced

 **bolded items** are what we want to work on next